November Gardening: Your Monthly Garden Guide

 Houseplant maintenance in November

 Houseplants have many health benefits.
 As well as cheering up a room and providing a positive mental focus, some varieties have been scientifically proven to purify the air, removing toxins from the home.
-Help the plants that are keeping you healthy by watering and feeding as needed and look out for pests which can attack them.
+Help the plants that are keeping you healthy by watering and feeding them as needed and look out for pests which can attack them.
 Check for symptoms of damage from: